History of Argentina: Spanish colonial era (1516-1810)

 Europeans first arrived in the region with the 1502 Portuguese voyage of Gonçalo Coelho and Amerigo Vespucci.
 Around 1512, João de Lisboa and Estevão de Fróis discovered the Rio de La Plata in present-day Argentina, exploring its estuary, contacting the Charrúa people, and bringing the first news of the "people of the mountains", the Inca empire, obtained from the local natives.
 They also traveled as far south as the Gulf of San Matias at 42ºS, on the northern shores of Patagonia.
 The Spanish, led by Juan Díaz de Solís, visited the territory which is now Argentina in 1516.
 In 1536 Pedro de Mendoza established a small settlement at the modern location of Buenos Aires, which was abandoned in 1541.

+From the north Diego de Almagro departed the newly conquered Inca capital of Cusco in 1535 and entered present-day Argentina from Tupiza in early 1536.
+The expedition of Diego de Almagro left Argentina as it crossed the Andes to Copiapó Valley in Chile in March-April 1536.

-A second one was established in 1580 by Juan de Garay, and Córdoba in 1573 by Jerónimo Luis de Cabrera.
+After the (failed) "First Foundation of Buenos Aires", a second one was established in 1580 by Juan de Garay, preceded by Córdoba foundation in 1573 by Jerónimo Luis de Cabrera.
 Those regions were part of the Viceroyalty of Peru, whose capital was Lima, and settlers arrived from that city.
 Unlike the other regions of South America, the colonization of the Río de la Plata estuary was not influenced by any gold rush, since it lacked any precious metals to mine.

 The natural ports on the Río de la Plata estuary could not be used because all shipments were meant to be made through the port of Callao near Lima, a condition that led to contraband becoming the normal means of commerce in cities such as Asunción, Buenos Aires, and Montevideo.